-NOTE: Network Policy Conflict Detection is only responsible for detecting conflicts and feeding back the problems, not for fixing them.
+NOTE 3: Network Policy Conflict Detection is only responsible for detecting conflicts and feeding back the problems, not for fixing them.

-5. Network Policy Conflict Detection Reference Working Pipeline
+5 Network Policy Conflict Detection Reference Working Pipeline

 5.1 Introduction

 The following clauses define reference design principles and describe necessary functionalities in Network Policy Conflict Detection.
 The definition and description will be grouped by different steps in Network Policy Conflict Detection, respectively.